 Requirements for Wireless Use of ChiroPulse365:

-- Reliability.
-Wired networks are 100% reliable & require no configuration.
+- Reliability vs Mobility.
+Wired networks are 100% reliable & require no real configuration.
 Wireless networks are less reliable obviously and are subject to interference, lost signals, poor reception and/or improper setup.
-Wireless is great for notes, scheduling & looking up patient data (i.e. used by the doctor).
-Wireless is not to be used for running invoices, reports or data-intensive tasks that take time to complete.
+With the drawbacks of wireless comes one benefit… MOBILITY.
+Wireless is typically used by the doctor/therapist for notes, re-scheduling & looking up clinical patient data (i.e. Travelcard).
+Wireless allows mobility but is not sufficient at running data-intensive tasks such as invoicing, reporting or heavy ledger editing that takes time to complete.

 - Security.
-Wireless networks WPA2 encryption are completely safe as its security has not been breached.
-Unsecure wireless or wifi using basic WEP encryption is easily breached.
+Wireless networks WPA2 encryption are completely safe.
+Unsecure wireless or wifi using basic WEP encryption is easily breached and should not be used in your office.
 You must run WPA2 level encryption or better on your wireless router and all cards.
-This is business-level security that matches wired networking.
+This is business-level security that matches the security of wired networking.

-- Ease of Setup & Maintenance – wi-fi networks require a new Wireless-N router (or you can simply piggyback a wireless-N access point) in addition to Wireless-N wifi cards for laptop computers.
+- Ease of Setup & Maintenance – wi-fi networks require a new Wireless-AC router (or you can simply piggyback a wireless-AC access point) in addition to Wireless-AC wifi cards for laptop computers.
 Wifi requires setting up WPA2 security, creating keys/passwords and doing the initial connection & permissions.
-Installing a wireless-N wi-fi card cards takes a screwdriver, popping out the old card, disconnecting the small wired antenna & inserting the new card.
+Installing a wireless-AC wi-fi card cards takes a screwdriver, popping out the old card, disconnecting the small wired antenna & inserting the new card.
 It is a quick & pretty easy do-it-yourself swap though.
 Some laptops (not netbooks) have express PC Cards which allow you to insert the new network card in the side like a large credit card that protrudes a little bit.
 We recommend the internal mini-PCI card since it takes up no space and is done once and never touched again.

-- Wireless-N 802.11N standard only – this is the latest, most robust & secure wifi standard above Wireless-G. Wireless-N is required and must be running at full bandwidth on all devices (notebook/netbooks & router/wifi-access point).
-Wireless-G and most internal wifi cards that come with less expensive computers are insufficient in regard to speed and security.
-Thankfully these Wireless-G cards can be easily replaced/upgraded by the user to Wireless-N. Note that the ChiroPulse hardware requirements apply to the Tablet PC also (XGA screen, 1GB ram, etc).
+- Wireless-N 802.11ac standard only (802.11n is slower, wireless-g is useless) – this is the latest, most robust & secure wifi standard above Wireless-N. Wireless-AC is required and must be running at full bandwidth on all devices (notebook/netbooks & router/wifi-access point).

 - Never use wireless wi-fi to connect two desktop PCs.
-That is silly, costly and a waste of time and energy.
-Use wireless to connect a Notebook/Tablet/Netbook laptop to your wired network.
-You can mix wired PCs with a wireless notebook or two.
+Remember that wireless provides mobility at a cost of performance & stability.
+Don’t waste time and energy wirelessly connecting stationary PC/laptops.
+Use wireless when you need MOBILITIY to connect a wireless Notebook/Tablet/Netbook laptop to your wired network.
+You can mix & match wired PCs with a wireless devices.